noaa-oar-arl/hysplitplot/README.md

     $ python setup.py install

+A timezonefinder database including oceans is necessary to determine the timezone at a given latitude and longitude location.
+You would need to download a geojson file, say, timezones-with-oceans.geojson.zip.
+Here are steps to update the timezone database:

+    $ mkdir ~/timezones
+    $ cd ~/timezones
+    $ unzip timezones-with-oceans.geojson.zip
+    $ ln -s dist/timezones-with-oceans.geojson
+    $ python -m timezonefinder.file_converter

+Copy all *.bin files and timezone_names.json to where the timezonefinder module is installed.

 To generate a trajectory plot using a trajectory dump file, say, tdump found in HYSPLIT's working directory, run